Mark 2 (New Living Translation)

 The forgiveness of our sins is the doorway into a relationship with the Lord Jesus.
 Tragically, I have seen some people who cannot accept this gift.
 But we will never know any further growth or grace until we can say that our sins are nailed to his cross and that we are forgiven and free.

 12 And the man jumped up, grabbed his mat, and walked out through the stunned onlookers.
 They were all amazed and praised God, exclaiming, “We’ve never seen anything like this before!”

 Very rarely in the gospel accounts do Jesus and the religious leaders join together in celebration.
-That’s about as crazy as Lord of the Rings battles and dancing penguins in the same song!
-HERE is Tim Hughes to make you smile with “Greatest Day in History.”
+But the wonder and joy was so great!
+HERE is Simon Brading sharing more joy with “Greatest Day in History.”

 The greatest day in history, Death is beaten